 Pro: Monster Action (+4pts)

-The monster action in this movie is decent, but not great.
-There are some cool moments, sure.
-These mostly involve the giant wolf, but after that, the action does not feel like anything we have not seen in countless other movies.
+The monster action in this movie was decent, but not great.
+There were some cool moments, sure.
+These mostly involved the giant wolf, but beyond that, it did not feel like anything we have not seen in countless other movies.
 Was it bad?
-No, but it was not great, though there were a few spots where it was mildly entertaining.
+No, but it was not great, and it did not really set itself apart from other movies that had done big monster action better.
+Still though, there were a few action sequences that were at least mildly entertaining.

-The good spots, like I already mentioned, mostly involved the giant wolf.
-When the main antagonist, played by Malin Akerman, learns of the wolf’s whereabouts, she sends a bunch of hired guns to go get him (really a fool proof plan, if you ask me).
-The following sequence is pretty intense and darn entertaining.
-After that, the movie does not seem to do anything all that special with its action.
+Again, the good spots mostly involved the giant wolf.
+When the main antagonist, learned of the wolf’s whereabouts, she sent a bunch of hired guns to go get him—really a fool proof plan, if you ask me.
+The sequence that followed was pretty intense, and darn entertaining.
+After that, there were some decent, destructive action sequences, but none really did anything all that special.

 Con: The Plot (-8pts)

-As mentioned before, this movie has a ridiculous premise.
-If you know what this movie is about, that should not be much of a shock to you, and while the filmmakers made a plot to setup this premise, they did not care to make a plot that made any real sense.
-The antagonist makes this substance for no good reason.
-She seems to think it will make her money, but there is no real reason as to why, considering the drug does not seem to do anything good.
-Then, the antagonist gets a plan to save her investment, and I have already mentioned my issues with that plan.
+This movie had a ridiculous premise.
+If you know what this movie was about, that should not be much of a shock to you, and while the filmmakers made a plot to setup this premise, they did not care to make a plot that made any real sense.
+The antagonist made this substance for no good reason.
+She seemed to think it would make her money, but there was no real reason as to why she would think that, considering the drug did not seem to do anything good.
+Then, the antagonist got a plan to save her investment, and I have already mentioned my issues with her plans throughout this review.

-The movie follows Davis who is trying to get his buddy out of the situation but does not have any plan on how he is going to accomplish that.
-His main focus is just figuring out what is going on (you and me both, pal), and following George.
-Everything is just kind of “happening” with very little logic from the characters or the writers.
-The whole movie had a stench of lazy filmmaking that was hard to look past.
+The movie followed Davis, who was trying to get his ape-friend out of the situation it had stumbled into, but he did not have any real plan on how he was going to accomplish that.
+His main focus was just figuring out what was going on, and following George to wherever he wound up next.
+Everything was just kind of happening with very little logic or direction from both the characters or the writers.
+The whole movie had a stench of lazy writing, and I had a tough time looking past it.

 Grade: C- (72pts)

-Through all of the marketing, and trailers, Rampage looked like it would be a lazily made film that might have a few decent qualities.
-That is exactly what this movie was.
-The plot made no sense and felt like it was thrown together to very loosely explain why there are giant animals destroying a major city.
-The protagonist was entertaining, but had no plan at all.
+Through all of the marketing, and all of the trailers, Rampage looked like it would be a lazily made movie that might have a few decent action sequences.
+That was exactly what this movie ended up being.
+The plot made no sense and it felt like it was thrown together to very loosely explain why there are giant, violent animals destroying a city.
+The protagonist was entertaining and easy to connect with, but he had no real plan to achieve his goal.
 To make things worse, the antagonist was bland, and had a plan that made absolutely no sense.
-There were some redeeming qualities, but they were not enough to make up for the bad.

-The CGI was decent and was able to add a lot of personality to the gorilla.
-The relationship between Davis and George was pretty entertaining, and Jeffrey Dean Morgan’s character added a flavor of cheesiness that the movie definitely benefited from having.
-Point is, the movie was not all bad, but there was not much going for it, when compared to all that was going against it.
-The result is a movie that is watchable if it is on, but is not one I would recommend.
-There are plenty of better movies that are worth checking out.
+The CGI was decent and it was able to add a lot of personality to the gorilla, George.
+The relationship between Davis and George was pretty entertaining, there was some decent monster action, and Jeffrey Dean Morgan’s character added a flavor of cheesiness that the movie definitely benefited from having.
+My point is that the movie was not all bad, but there was still a lot working against it.
+The result was a movie that I think would be watchable if it is on, but it is not one that I would recommend seeking out.